 Debt consolidation loans are used by borrowers to pay off multiple credit cards, overdrafts, short-term loans, and other types of loans in one go.

 What’s the logic behind that?
-Many loans and overdrafts have interest rates of between 10% and 20%.
+Many loans have interest rates of between 10% and 20%.
 You could be paying 20% up to 50% on your credit cards and store cards.
 You might have five or six different companies collecting repayments from your bank account at different rates every month.

 For many borrowers, it makes more sense to take out a loan to pay off all of their credit cards, overdrafts, short-term loans, and other types of loans at a lower interest rate.
 When structured correctly, the amount collected from your bank account in repayments could actually fall each month leaving you with more spare cash to play with.
 You may even end up paying your debts back a lot quicker (especially in case with credit card and store card accounts) and a lot less in interest by the time you’ve paid off your consolidation loan.